Ségolène Royal: Defeat in the 2012 legislative election

 In 2012, Royal ran for office representing Charente-Maritime's 1st constituency.
-She lost the election to a dissident Socialist, Olivier Falorni.
+She lost the election to a PRG candidate, Olivier Falorni.

 After her separation with Hollande, political relations between them were tense, though they have both stated that they remained friends.
 In the 2008 Socialist Party leadership election, Hollande backed another candidate, and Royal has blamed him and the party establishment for her 2007 Presidential defeat.

 2014 return to government

-On 2 April 2014 Royal was appointed Minister of Ecology, Sustainable Development and Energy in the second cabinet of Prime Minister Manuel Valls, In January 2015 she was third in line in governmental rank, after the Prime Minister and Foreign Minister.
+On 2 April 2014, Royal was appointed Minister of Ecology, Sustainable Development and Energy in the second cabinet of Prime Minister Manuel Valls.
+In January 2015 she was third in line in governmental rank, after the Prime Minister and Foreign Minister.

 Increasingly, commentators have seen Royal as President François Hollande’s stand-in for some important state occasions.
 When Pope Francis touched down on French soil for the first time in his papacy with a visit to the European Parliament in Strasbourg in November 2014, Royal was the senior French official there to greet him.
-After the deadly attacks against a satirical newspaper and a kosher supermarket in January 2015, she traveled to Israel to represent France at the memorial services.
+After the deadly attacks against a satirical newspaper and a kosher supermarket in January 2015, she travelled to Israel to represent France at the memorial services.

 In 2016 Royal promised to install 1,000 km of 'solar roadways' in the next five years.
 One kilometre was installed in Normandie, and after producing about a quarter of the power predicted, was mostly torn up inside three years.

 2017–2020: Ambassador for the Arctic and Antarctic

 When Emmanuel Macron was elected French President in May 2017, Royal hoped to be offered a position in his government but instead was offered the position of Ambassador for the Poles, which she accepted in June 2017.
 In late 2018 the publication of Royal's book "Ce que je peux enfin vous dire" (What I can finally tell you) detailing the sexism she had suffered throughout her political career, coincided with a decline in Macron's popularity at the time of the Gilets jaunes protests and resulted in speculation that Royal was contemplating a political comeback.
-After repeatedly and publicly criticizing Macron's handling of pension reform, it was announced by the Council of Ministers that the Mission to the Poles would be ended, effectively removing Royal from her position, in tandem with an official investigation being launched inquiring about alleged misuse of public funds during Royal's time in office.
+After repeatedly and publicly criticising Macron's handling of pension reform, it was announced by the Council of Ministers that the Mission to the Poles would be ended, effectively removing Royal from her position, in tandem with an official investigation being launched inquiring about alleged misuse of public funds during Royal's time in office.